scottrobertson/rails-vue-template/README.md

 - Vue Router
 - Tailwind CSS

+This template also includes an example Dockerfile (based on Alpine) to get things running in Docker.

 ### Structure

 There is a single Rails ERB file, which is the entrypoint into Vue.js.
 It lives in `app/views/application/index.html.erb`.
 All other view rendering is handled by Vue.js.